rojo-rbx/rbx-dom/docs/xml.md

 The `BinaryString` data type is represented by the contents of the property encoded with Base64.

-A `BinaryString` property with the contents `Rojo is cool!` would appear as follows:
+A `BinaryString` property with the contents `Rojo is cool!` appears as follows:

 ```xml
 <BinaryString name="BinaryStringExample">Um9qbyBpcyBjb29sIQ==</BinaryString>